HaoyuHu1/DINO-Med3D/README.md

    Point `repo_dir` to it (default `./dinov3`, or set `DINOV3_REPO_DIR`).

-2. **Download the DINOv3 ImageNet-pretrained checkpoints** and place them in a single folder (default `./pretrained`, or set `DINOV3_WEIGHTS_DIR`):
+2. **Download the DINOv3 pretrained checkpoints** and place them in a single folder (default `./pretrained`, or set `DINOV3_WEIGHTS_DIR`):

    | Model size | Backbone        | Expected filename                                   | embed_dim |